Many people today are transforming their residences into smart homes. And for a good reason – modern smart home technology is incredible.

 Each room has an objective, and the lighting must support that to be functional.
 Sometimes we can get too caught up in creativity and forget about the room’s task.

-And it really sucks when you try to do something, and the lighting is terrible.
+And it sucks when you try to do something, and the lighting is terrible.
 This is why you must ensure that there’s enough lighting for what goes on in that room.
-This primary lighting takes priority one, and your mood lighting needs to complement that.
+This primary lighting takes priority, and your mood lighting needs to complement that.

 Quite simply, ambient lighting is the natural light that a given room naturally has.
 Ambient light should always be your primary source of light, if possible.
-It’s healthy for us to begin with, and our minds flow easier with natural light.
+It’s healthy for us, and our minds flow easier with natural light.

 So your starting point is how to manage the natural lighting in your room.
 Sometimes there will be too much, and sometimes there won’t be enough – and then there’s the nighttime too.
 Each of these scenarios needs to be addressed in your mood lighting scheme.